jeremytammik/Stiffener/README.md

 # Stiffener

-Revit add-in to programmatically create and insert an extrusion family into the current project.
+Revit add-in to create and insert a family into the current project.

+To be precise, programmatically create a structural stiffener extrusion family definition and place an instance of it.

 For the full description, please refer to
 [The Building Coder](http://thebuildingcoder.typepad.com) discussion on